 - Helps Remove Excess Fluid

 Women with lipedema may benefit from the loss of water from their tissues that may help reduce water retention and the corresponding swelling of the limbs.
-The ketogenic diet has a diuretic effect initiating loss of water weight in the first few days followed by fat-weight loss (13).
-As per a study on people with obesity and lymphedema, a ketogenic diet was found effective in reducing the amount of lymph fluid retention in their affected limbs (14).
+The ketogenic diet has a diuretic effecti XA state where the body gets rid of excess fluid and salt through urine. initiating loss of water weight in the first few days followed by fat-weight loss (14).
+As per a study on people with obesity and lymphedema, a ketogenic diet was found effective in reducing the amount of lymph fluid retention in their affected limbs (15).